dldc-packages/file/README.md

 # File

-> A tool to build custom files format and manipumate buffers
+> A tool to build custom files format and manipulate buffers

 ## Installation